Education Research Current About VU Amsterdam NL

 During experiments, cubic millimeter-sized synthetic or natural samples are equilibrated at high-pressure, high-temperature conditions mimicking the conditions in the interior of the Moon, Earth, or other rocky (exo)planets.

-The lab also has a CO-CO2 gas mixing furnace (Gero) for experiments at 1 atm pressure and temperatures up to 1800 K at controlled oxygen fugacities.
-A diamond anvil cell preparation facility is planned for 2022.
-Full sample preparation facilities (grinding and polishing equipment, epoxy mounting device, carbon coater) are available in-house, as is a desktop SEM facility (JEOL Neoscope).
+We also have a CO-CO2 gas mixing furnace (Gero) for experiments at 1 atm pressure and temperatures up to 1800 K at controlled oxygen fugacities.
+Full sample preparation facilities (grinding and polishing equipment, automated epoxy mounting, carbon coater) are available in-house, as is a desktop SEM facility (JEOL Neoscope).

 Experiments are used to determine mineral stability fields, melting behavior, and large-scale differentiation processes in planets.
-In recent years our experimental work has included studies of the crystallization of the lunar magma ocean, the interior structure of rocky exoplanets, and core formation in the Moon, Mars, Mercury, and asteroidal parent bodies.
+In recent years experiments done in the lab were used to study the formation of Moon rocks, the interior structure of rocky exoplanets rich in carbon and sulphur, and metal core formation in the Moon, Mars, Mercury, and asteroidal parent bodies.

 For more information, please contact prof.dr.
 Wim van Westrenen (w.van.westrenen@vu.nl)